bryanyang0528/ksql-python/README.rst

 Setup
 ~~~~~

--  Setup for the KSql API:
+-  Setup for the KSQL API:

 .. code:: python